blogtitle/blogsources/content/post/web-security-1-context.md

 This fact has the interesting consequence that in JavaScript it is impossible to have the code `var scr = "</script>";` and it is necessary to do something like `var scr = "</scr" +"ipt>";` to prevent the HTML processor from switching context.
 We will see the proper way to do it in a few lines.

-The main problem is that the HTML parser has no knowledge of the internal state of the JavaScript one, so it needs to be instructed somehow to know when it is time to resume processing tags and the JS block is finished.
+The main problem is that the HTML parser has no knowledge of the internal state of the JavaScript one, so it needs to be instructed somehow to know when it is time to resume processing tags and the JavaScript block is finished.

 The right way to tackle this problem is to not use HTML special characters in non-HTML blocks.
 All characters that might be relevant for the HTML processor need to be "escaped" somehow.